 DHG has two large purpose-built sites with car and cycle parking.
-Our Christchurch site predominantly focuses on urgent care provision (DVT service/7 day opening) while Willow predominantly offers scheduled care (Chronic disease care).
+Our Christchurch site predominantly focuses on urgent care provision while Willow predominantly offers scheduled care (Chronic disease care).

-DHG offers NHS minor surgery facilities, hosts the community NHS DVT treatment centre, IAPT mental health services as well as a private travel clinc, private audiology service, on-site chiropractor and private dental practitioner.
+DHG offers NHS minor surgery facilities, First Contact Physiotherapy and the local Covid Vaccination centre.
+We also host IAPT mental health services as well as a private travel clinic, private audiology service, on-site chiropractor and private dental practitioner

-The Christchurch site has also recently refurbished a clinical treatment suite to host hospital led services in the community.
+The Christchurch site also recently refurbished a clinical treatment suite providing a twice weekly wound management service.

 ‘We value your health and wellbeing’ reflects DHG’s ethos for both the population it serves and for our staff.